 President & CEO (Founder)

-Named to Wilmington Biz 100 (four years running), Rhonda has been honored with the White Lotus Lifetime Achievement Award from NC Project Lead, the City of Wilmington’s Living Legend Award, Woman of Achievement Award in the Arts from the YWCA, and Woman of the Year by the New Hanover County Human Relations Commission.
-She was honored to serve as the official Mistress of Ceremonies for the 59th North Carolina Azalea Festival.
+Recognized among the Wilmington Biz 100 for seven consecutive years, Rhonda’s contributions have earned her numerous accolades, including the White Lotus Lifetime Achievement Award (NC Project Lead), the Living Legend Award (City of Wilmington), the Woman of Achievement Award in the Arts (YWCA), and Woman of the Year (New Hanover County Human Relations Commission).
+She was also honored to serve as Mistress of Ceremonies for the 59th North Carolina Azalea Festival.

-Prior to full-time work in the arts, Rhonda was an award-winning news director/anchor/talk show host with 25+ years in radio, television, and print in the Wilmington market.
-Currently she is host and executive producer of “Around Town with Rhonda Bellamy” on WHQR Public Media.
+Before transitioning to arts leadership, Rhonda built a distinguished career as an award-winning news director, anchor, and talk show host, with over 25 years in radio, television, and print journalism in the Wilmington market.
+She continues to engage the community as the host and executive producer of “Around Town with Rhonda Bellamy” on WHQR Public Media.

-A native of New York, Rhonda graduated from Wilmington’s E.A.
-Laney High School and North Carolina Central University, where she holds a B.A. in English with a concentration in Media/Journalism and graduate credits in Instructional Media.
+A New York native, Rhonda graduated from E.A.
+Laney High School before earning a B.A. in English with a concentration in Media/Journalism from North Carolina Central University, along with graduate coursework in Instructional Media.

 Phil Sindel, Treasurer